GRTran/cmprsd-rw-storage/README.md

 # cmprsd-rw-storage
-A compressed row storage matrix class has been created in Fortran along with array operations
+A compressed row storage matrix class for use with Fortran 90 or above